BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/package_and_download/apt_dpkg.md

 How can I check the available version of a package in the repositories? https://askubuntu.com/questions/340530/how-can-i-check-the-available-version-of-a-package-in-the-repositories
 - https://askubuntu.com/questions/340530/how-can-i-check-the-available-version-of-a-package-in-the-repositories/340536#340536
+  * > Use the command:
+    ```sh
+    apt-cache policy <packageName>
+    ```
+  * > This gives you information of all available package versions.
+Example:
+    ```sh
+    alaa@aa-lu:~$ apt-cache policy vlc
+    vlc:
+      Installed: 2.0.8-0ubuntu0.13.04.1
+      Candidate: 2.0.8-0ubuntu0.13.04.1
+      Version table:
+     *** 2.0.8-0ubuntu0.13.04.1 0
+            500 http://ae.archive.ubuntu.com/ubuntu/ raring-updates/universe i386 Packages
+            500 http://security.ubuntu.com/ubuntu/ raring-security/universe i386 Packages
+            100 /var/lib/dpkg/status
+         2.0.6-1 0
+            500 http://ae.archive.ubuntu.com/ubuntu/ raring/universe i386 Packages
+    ```
+    + > From the output, you can see that there are two versions available: `2.0.8-0ubuntu0.13.04.1` and `2.0.6-1`.
+It also tells you which repositories they are coming from.
+    + > `Installed:` tells you the version you have installed.
+If you don't have the package installed, you'll see `(none)`.
+    + > `Candidate:` is the version that will be installed if you use `apt-get install vlc`.
+If you want to install the other version, you would do `apt-get install vlc=2.0.6-1`.

 How do I find out which repository a package comes from? https://askubuntu.com/questions/8560/how-do-i-find-out-which-repository-a-package-comes-from